Star Wars: when will the Cassian Andor series come to Disney +? - Mash Viral

 – Star Wars (@starwars) August 25, 2019

-Diego Luna returns as “charismatic rebel leader” Cassian Andor, who played a central role in the plan to steal Rogue One’s Death Star schematics before his death at the end of the film.
+Diego Luna returns as “charismatic rebel leader” Cassian Andor, who played a central role in the plan to steal the Death Star schematics in Rogue One before his death at the end of the film.

 Alan Tudyk, who played his newly programmed Imperial Dude buddy K-2SO, will also return.
 Like Andor, K-2SO was ultimately killed by Rogue One and cemented the status of this series as a prequel.